-Our net tangible book value as of March 31, 2018 was approximately US\$ million, or US\$ per ordinary share and US\$ per ADS.
+Our net tangible book value as of December 31, 2017 was approximately US\$ million, or US\$ per ordinary share and US\$ per ADS.
 Dilution is determined by subtracting as adjusted net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price per ordinary share.

-Without taking into account any other changes in such net tangible book value after March 31, 2018, other than to give effect to the issuance and sale of ADSs in this offering at an assumed initial public offering price of US\$ per ADS, the mid-point of the estimated range of the initial public offering price shown on the front cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and assuming the underwriters' option to purchase additional ADSs is not exercised, and the issuance and sale of ordinary shares through the Concurrent Private Placements, calculated based on an initial offering price of US\$ per ADS, the mid-point of the estimated initial public offering price range shown on the front cover page of this prospectus, our as adjusted net tangible book value as of March 31, 2018 would have been US\$ per outstanding ordinary share, including ordinary shares per ADS.
-This represents an immediate increase in net tangible underlying our outstanding ADSs, or US\$ per ordinary share, or US\$ book value of US\$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to investors purchasing ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after December 31, 2017, other than to give effect to the issuance and sale of ADSs in this offering at an assumed initial public offering price of US\$ per ADS, the mid-point of the estimated range of the initial public offering price shown on the front cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and assuming the underwriters' option to purchase additional ADSs is not exercised, our as adjusted net tangible book value as of December 31, 2017 would have been US\$ per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or US\$ per ADS.
+This represents an immediate increase in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to investors purchasing ADSs in this offering.
 The as adjusted information discussed above is illustrative only.
 The following table illustrates such dilution:

-Per Ordinary Share Per ADS Assumed initial public offering price US\$ US\$ Net tangible book value as of March 31, 2018 US\$ US\$ As adjusted net tangible book value after giving effect to this offering and the Concurrent Private Placements as of March 31, 2018 US\$ US\$ Increase in net tangible book value attributable to this offering US\$ US\$ Amount of dilution in net tangible book value to new investors in the offering US\$ US\$
+Per Ordinary Share Per ADS Assumed initial public offering price US\$ US\$ Net tangible book value as of December 31, 2017 US\$ US\$ As adjusted net tangible book value after giving effect to this offering US\$ US\$ Increase in net tangible book value attributable to this offering US\$ US\$ Amount of dilution in net tangible book value to new investors in the offering US\$ US\$

-A US\$1.00 change in the assumed public offering price of US\$ per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease our as adjusted net tangible book value as described above by US\$ million, the as adjusted net tangible book value per ordinary share and per ADS by per ordinary share and by US\$ per ADS, and the dilution per ordinary share and per ADS to new investors in this offering by US\$ per ordinary share and US\$ per ADS, respectively, assuming no change to the number of ADSs offered by us as set forth on the front cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses and the issuance and sale in the Concurrent Private Placements of ordinary shares, which number of shares has been calculated based on an initial offering price of US\$ per ADS, the mid-point of the estimated initial public offering price range shown on the front cover page of this prospectus, payable by us.
+A US\$1.00 change in the assumed public offering price of US\$ per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease our as adjusted net tangible book value as described above by US\$ million, the as adjusted net tangible book value per ordinary share and per ADS by US\$ per ordinary share and by US\$ per ADS, and the dilution per ordinary share and per ADS to new investors in this offering by US\$ per ordinary share and US\$ per ADS, respectively, assuming no change to the number of ADSs offered by us as set forth on the front cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 Our net tangible book value following the completion of this offering is subject to adjustment based on the actual initial public offering price of the ADSs and other terms of this offering determined at pricing.

-The following table summarizes, on an as adjusted basis as of March 31, 2018, the differences between the existing shareholders as of March 31, 2018 and the new investors with respect to the number of ordinary shares (in the form of ADSs or ordinary shares) purchased from us in this offering and the Concurrent Private Placements, the total consideration paid and the average price per ordinary share paid and per ADS at an assumed initial public offering price of US\$ per ADS before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the option to purchase additional ADSs which we granted to the underwriters.
+The following table summarizes, on an as adjusted basis as of December 31, 2017, the differences between the existing shareholders as of December 31, 2017 and the new investors with respect to the number of ordinary shares (in the form of ADSs or ordinary shares) purchased from us in this offering, the total consideration paid and the average price per ordinary share paid and per ADS at an assumed initial public offering price of US\$ per ADS before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the option to purchase additional ADSs which we [and the selling shareholder[s]] granted to the underwriters.